 How Does Moisture Rise From The Basement To The Attic?

-In the winter your home’s heating system warms air throughout the house.
-When water meets the warm air it evaporates.
+In the winter your home’s heating system warms the air throughout the house.
+When water meets warm air it evaporates.
 Moist air has a lower average molecular weight than dry air, so it is less dense.
 If the top floor of the house is not tightly sealed warm air will escape, causing the pressure inside the house to decrease.
 This then results in air infiltration from openings at the lower sections of the house.
 Infiltration can be caused by wind, negative pressurization of the building, or by air buoyancy forces also known as the stack effect.
 Any water vapor in the warm air rises until it reaches the cold roof deck area at which point it cools and condenses back to a liquid phase.

 Most of the openings which allow air to escape into the attic can easily be overlooked.
-Some of the more common examples of openings found in a house include gaps at pull down attic stairways or other access openings; gaps at the tops of the exterior and interior walls; poorly sealed ductwork; and openings in the ceiling at wall cavities above stairways and closets.
+Some of the more common examples of openings found in a house include gaps at pull-down attic stairways or other access openings; gaps at the tops of the exterior and interior walls; poorly sealed ductwork; and openings in the ceiling at wall cavities above stairways and closets.
 A considerable amount of air can leak through relatively small gaps.
 Some openings can even provide a direct path from the basement or crawl space directly to the attic.
-Air infiltration is also a common cause for heat loss and can significantly increase heating cost.
+Air infiltration is also a common cause of heat loss and can significantly increase the heating cost.